Should You Have a Pool Inspection Before Buying a Home with a Pool?

 Yes!
 You absolutely need a pool inspection.
 And, we can help!

 If you’re buying a new home this summer that has a swimming pool, give us a call first!
-We perform pool inspections so you know just what you’re getting into while providing you a snapshot of the pool’s health.
+We perform pool inspections so you know exactly what you’re getting into, providing you with a snapshot of the pool’s health.

 Don’t Rely on a Home Inspector

-Pools aren’t the most common home amenity, and home inspectors are looking at things like your roof, your foundation, electrical and plumbing.
+Pools aren’t the most common home amenity, and home inspectors look at things like your roof, foundation, electrical, and plumbing.
 They don’t usually have the expertise to inspect your pool.
-You will also find that many home inspection reports will even have a disclaimer on them that releases the company from any pool problems.
+You will also find that many home inspection reports include a disclaimer that releases the company from any pool-related problems.

 If you ignore the pool in the inspection, you might end up with some costly problems.
 This is why it’s better to hire a professional pool team.